raospiratory/Project-1---Automated-ELK-Stack-Deployment/README.md

 ![](https://github.com/raospiratory/Project-1---Automated-ELK-Stack-Deployment/blob/main/Images/elknet1.PNG)
 ![](https://github.com/raospiratory/Project-1---Automated-ELK-Stack-Deployment/blob/main/Images/elknet2.PNG)

-2. Create a Peer connection between your vNets.
+2. Create a Peer network connection between your vNets.
 This will allow traffic to pass between you vNets and regions.
 This peer connection will make both a connection from your first vNet to your second vNet and a reverse connection from your second vNet back to your first vNet.
 This will allow traffic to pass in both directions.
 - Navigate to 'Virtual Network' in the Azure Portal.

 - Select your new vNet to view it's details.